-1 Limited first-hand experience leads to insecure conceptual understanding •

-- 2 Communication and language skills are not age appropriate on entry and take time to catch up - 3 Specific gaps in learning over time- especially for transient children - 4 Complex home lives
+- 1 Limited first-hand experience leads to insecure conceptual understanding - 2 Communication and language skills are not age appropriate on entry and take time to catch up - 3 Specific gaps in learning over time- especially for transient children - 4 Complex home lives

-- - for disadvantaged pupils 2019- 20 020 i.
-Quality of teach ning for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-Staff lead When will you review implementation?
-Quality first teaching meets the individual learning needs Half class teaching using sports coaching and music - It allows smaller class sizes so that teachers can get to know children's specific needs and conference on a regular basis Monitoring schedule, coaching partners for staff.
-KPH/ CL Each half term Learning Support Assistants To have training for 'Developing vocabulary' through English Lead Support class teaching, working alongside teachers with a common approach.
+School Improvement Plan priorities for disadvantaged pupils 2022- 2023 i.
+Quality of teaching for all Quality first teaching meets the individual learning needs Half class teaching using sports coaching and foundation subjects It allows smaller class sizes so that teachers can get to know children's specific needs and conference on a regular basis Year 5 has additional times due to higher proportion of PP pupils Monitoring schedule, coaching partners for staff.
+KPH/ CL Each half term Learning Support Assistants To work on variation of tasks- visiting other classes and working alongside.
+Support class teaching, working alongside teachers with a common approach.
 Monitoring schedule, coaching partners for staff.
-KPH/RS Each half term Extra support staff in EYFS and year one To provide more opportunities for enriching language with children that have limited first hand experiences.
+KPH/RS Each half term

+Extra support staff in EYFS and year one To provide more opportunities for enriching language with children that have limited first hand experiences.
 Quality talk provides solid foundation for other areas and this is needed as children enter school.
 Monitoring schedule.
 KPH Each half term ii.
-Targeted suppo ort • Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+Targeted suppo rt 1 1 Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 Clear weekly planning for opportunities to overcome barriers.
 Planning - children identified with barriers to learning and opportunities to overcome these planned - That support is on-going on a daily basis in the classroom Tracking through book scrutiny, monitoring, training opportunities for staff, PP profiles updated half termly.
-KPH/CL/RS Each half term

-Children carefully paired with more able partners as a model of good practice across the school.
+KPH/CL/RS Each half term Children carefully paired with more able partners as a model of good practice across the school.
 Providing opportunities within the classroom to facilitate individual learning needs to be addressed - Children paired with more able peers has enabled more rapid progress than withdrawing children from the class Observations, planning and book scrutiny, discussion in learning meetings.
 All staff Each half term iii.
 Other approach es Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 All children have access to a varied curriculum in school time and out of hours.
 Clubs, music lessons, residentials and trips subsidised.
 A barrier to rich experiences removed.
 Check for all PP children what activities are available.
 KPH/CL Each half term